KuvashneeNaidoo/todo-app/README.md

 ## Description

 This To-Do List project is a fullstack web application.
 Reactjs was used to create the frontend and Express was used to create the backend of this project.
-MongoDb was used to store the users data in a database and JWT was used to authenticate the user when he/she logs into the application.
+MongoDB was used to store the users data in a database and JWT was used to authenticate the user when he/she logs into the application.
 After entering the login information of the user, the JWT token can be found easily by opening up the console.
-(NOTE: I used the resources below to correct errors and simplify my code for a neater appearance.)

 ## Table of Contents